What is syphilis?

 Syphilis is one of the most common sexually transmitted diseases.
-In the past it had high virulence, since it appeared in Europe in the fifteenth century and mainly spread during the sixteenth century.
+In the past it had high prevalence, since it appeared in Europe in the fifteenth century and mainly spread during the sixteenth century.
 From this century until the first quarter of the nineteenth century, the mercury-based treatments were ineffective.
 From the First World War it began to be cured with bismuth and arsenic.
-The subsequent application of antibiotics cases dropped dramatically.
+With the subsequent discovery and use of antibiotics cases dropped dramatically.

 However, syphilis has never been eradicated and has resurfaced stronger in recent years due to increased drug use.
 Needle sharing and a greater promiscuity without adequate protection has led to its growth..
-There is no doubt that the importance given to infection by AIDS, has lead to “lowering the guard” regarding the possibility of contagion of other sexual diseases like syphilis.
+There is no doubt that the importance given to infection by AIDS, has lead to “lowering the guard” against other sexual diseases like syphilis.

 Syphilis can affect anyone of any age but it is most common in people who have more frequent sex with different people, regardless of sexual orientation.
 The largest proportion of patients is higher in large cities, particularly in people from 15 to 40 years.

 It is a disease that, if properly diagnosed and treated in its early stages, it is cured completely without causing complications.

 Syphilis, as mentioned above, is caused by infection with the spirochete Treponema pallidum.
 There are three routes of transmission: